We are committed to protecting and respecting your privacy.

 Performance of Contract – this means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

-Legitimate Interest – this means the interest of our business in conducting and managing our business to enable us to give you the best service/product and the most secure experience.
+Legitimate Interest – this means the interest of our business to provide you with the best and most appropriate service or product for your needs, to give you the most secure experience, and to keep you updated with relevant information and offers.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

 Sharing your personal data